rubenarslan/codebook/README.md

 [![codecov](https://codecov.io/gh/rubenarslan/codebook/branch/master/graph/badge.svg)](https://codecov.io/gh/rubenarslan/codebook)
 [![DOI](https://zenodo.org/badge/109252375.svg)](https://zenodo.org/badge/latestdoi/109252375)

-*Automatic Codebooks from Survey Metadata Encoded in Attributes*
+*Automatic Codebooks from Metadata Encoded in Dataset Attributes*

 ## Description

-Easily automate the following tasks to describe data frames: computing reliabilities (internal consistencies, retest, multilevel) for psychological scales, summarise the distributions of scales and items graphically and using descriptive statistics, combine this information with metadata (such as item labels and labelled values) that is derived from R attributes.
+Easily automate the following tasks to describe data frames: - summarise the distributions, and labelled missings of variables graphically and using descriptive statistics - for surveys, compute and summarise reliabilities (internal consistencies, retest, multilevel) for psychological scales, - combine this information with metadata (such as item labels and labelled values) that is derived from R attributes.

 To do so, the package relies on ‘rmarkdown’ partials, so you can generate HTML, PDF, and Word documents.
-Codebooks are also available as tables (CSV, Excel, etc.).
+Codebooks are also available as tables (CSV, Excel, etc.) and in JSON-LD, so that search engines can find your data and index the metadata.

 ## Generate markdown codebooks from the attributes of the variables in your data frame